BREMNER MINE

 Buildings, artifacts, and relics of the little bush mine remain deep in the wilderness and help history come to life, blowing you away with how the early prospectors navigated the rugged wilderness!

 The lush green brush gives way to sweeping tundra-covered slopes and rocky passes.
-Day hike opportunities here range from comfortable hiking to alpine lakes and meadows or more challenging excursions that can include several local summits!
+Gurgling creeks cascade into beautiful waterfalls in each side valley.
+Day hike opportunities here range from comfortable tundra walking to alpine lakes and meadows to more challenging excursions that can include scaling several of the local, rocky summits!

 Trip Details